 From Chateau Montelena, enjoy a leisurely drive down the scenic Silverado Trail to Davis Estates, a posh winery with a rustic vibe.
 Indulge in tasting a wine flight in the unparalleled tasting room with its stellar view of Castello di Amorosa, Sterling Vineyards (temporarily closed as of 2/2021) and trail of vines in between.

-Head to the downtown area of Calistoga, where you can unwind from your day of exploration with a final tasting at Huge Bear Wines, a unique tasting room located in an historic bank building that pays homage to the urban legend of the brown bear appearance in Calistoga and nearby Knights Valley.
+Head to the downtown area of Calistoga, where you can unwind from your day of exploration with a final tasting at Knights Bridge Winery, a unique tasting room located in an historic bank building that pays homage to the urban legend of the brown bear appearance in Calistoga and nearby Knights Valley.
 Savor a flight of delicious wines and pose for a pic with the “huge” bear statue!

 Walk across the street for dinner at Evangeline, a French-Cajun style bistro with a phenomenal wine list featuring New and Old World options.
 The sweet and spicy flavors from the kitchen mingle with scent of jasmine on its patio trellis sure to carry you away for an evening of relaxation.